 The homecare industry is highly competitive, fragmented and market specific.
 Each local market has its own competitive profile and no single competitor has significant market share across all of our markets.
-Our competition consists of home health providers, private caregivers, larger publicly held companies, privately held homecare companies, privately held single-site agencies, hospital-based agencies, not-for-profit organizations, community-based organizations and self-directed care programs.
+Our competition consists of home health providers, private caregivers, larger publicly held companies, privately held homecare companies, privately held single-site agencies, hospital-based agencies, not-for-profit organizations, community-based organizations, managed care organizations and self-directed care programs.
 In addition, certain governmental payors contract for services with independent providers such that our relationships with these payors are not exclusive, particularly in California.
 We have experienced, and expect to continue to experience, competition from new entrants into our markets.
 Increased competition may result in pricing pressures, loss of or failure to gain market share or loss of consumers or payors, any of which could harm our business.
 In addition, some of our competitors may have greater financial, technical, political and marketing resources, name recognition on a larger number of consumers and payors than we do.
+We may also be subject to competition in connection with accountable care organization matters, as described below under the caption "Business-Government Regulation."